lilanxiao/Rotated_IoU/readme.md

 Both losses need the smallest enclosing box of two boxes.
 Note there are two different choices to determin the enclosing box.

 1. axis-aligned box: the enclosing box is axis-aligned.
 This version is simple and fast but theortically non-optimal.
 2. rotated box: the enclosing box is rotated as well.
 The size of rotated enclosing box can be calculated using [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).
 In the demo, this version brings better result (higher mean IoU on validation set).
-But this version is much slower due to the eigen-value computation.
+But this version computationally more expensive due to the eigen-vector computation.

 The two type of enclosing box can be chosen with:

-    python demo.py --enclosing aligned      # default. fast python demo.py --enclosing pca          # slow
+    python demo.py --enclosing aligned      # default. computationally cheap python demo.py --enclosing pca          # computationally expensive

 ## Acknowledgement
 The idea of calculating intersection area is inspired by this paper: